Pat 3-5 shoulder cut country style ribs dry with paper towels.

-Season generously on all sides with salt, pepper, garlic powder, Italian herbs, and cumin.
+Season generously on all sides with 2 teaspoons salt, 2 teaspoons pepper, 1 teaspoon garlic powder, 1 teaspoon Italian herbs, and 1 teaspoon cumin.

-Heat olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.
+Heat 3 tablespoons olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.

 Add the ribs and sear on all sides until golden brown, about 2-3 minutes per side.